The Light Before It Shifts: Reflections at the Halfway Point of 2024

 2. Which parts of the last period would I do over if I could?

-I remember how the ocean softened my spirit, its waves murmuring ancient secrets as they caressed my skin.
-Each ebb and flow felt like a gentle lullaby, easing away the weight of the world.
+I remember how the ocean softened me—how the waves whispered their ancient stories against my skin, loosening something tight in my chest.
+Every rise and fall felt like a lullaby, slowly washing away the weight I didn’t even know I was carrying. .
 Below the surface, vibrant coral gardens teemed with life, colorful fish darting playfully, their rhythmic movements adding to the symphony of the sea.
-These sights reminded me of the intricate beauty and interconnectedness of all living things.
+It all reminded me how alive everything is—how deeply connected we are, whether we’re paying attention or not.

 3. What has been the most difficult aspect of these past six months?